gaining/Resetter/ISSUE_TEMPLATE.md

-Issue title
+*Issue title

-Linux Distro and version
+*Linux Distro and version

+*Version of Resetter

-Description of Issue
+*Description of Issue

-content of Log file located in /var/log/resetter/resetter.log
+*content of Log file located in /var/log/resetter/resetter.log